Written by Eric (he/him), student

 Get enough sleep

-A lot of the stress can be the result of a lack of sleep.
-Just like your body, your brain can also get tired.
+A lot of the stress is the result of a lack of sleep.
+Just like your body, your brain also gets tired.
 By making sure that your brain is well-rested, you’ll be able to avoid the risk of being overtired and not being able to think properly while writing a paper late at night.

 The ideal amount of sleep you’re supposed to get (for someone aged 17 to 24) every night is around eight hours.
 Napping is also a good way of getting the rest you need – even a short nap of about 26 minutes will do the trick (you can read more about the ideal naptime.)